 - Enjoy steamed vegetables instead of salads: A handy steaming basket and a few minutes is all you need to produce a hot vegetable dish.
 Salad dressing or chopped nuts add that bit of winter-appropriate nourishing oil.

-- Consume one or more baked root crops every day: Potatoes, yams, sweet potatoes, turnips, rutabaga, kohlrabi, parsnips, and winter squash are in this category.
-Leftover potatoes, sweet potatoes, and squash make a hearty addition to any breakfast.
+- Consume one or more baked root crops every day: Potatoes, yams, sweet potatoes, turnips, rutabaga, kohlrabi, parsnips and winter squash are in this category.
+Leftover potatoes, sweet potatoes and squash make a hearty addition to any breakfast.

-- Make more soups: Soup is one of the easiest and tastiest ways to consume the two cups of vegetables useful for alkalizing at each meal.
-A meat base adds protein and flavor, if desired, while a good-quality bullion or miso picks up most any vegetable soup.
+- Make more soups: Alkaline Soup is one of the easiest and tastiest ways to consume the two cups of vegetables useful for alkalizing at each meal.
+A meat base adds protein and flavor, if desired, while a good-quality bullion or miso perks up most any vegetable soup.
 Lentil soup is hearty and particularly alkalizing.
 Below you will find a great lentil soup!

 Warm the body, bones and soul with alkaline foods this winter.
 It’s easier than you think!

-Lentil Soup with Greens
+Alkaline Soup Lentil with Greens

 1 Tbsp olive oil